 One reason why car accidents are more prevalent during the summer than at other times of the year is because in many states, including Missouri, construction crews take advantage of the warm weather to try and accomplish as much work as possible before the cooler weather sets in.
 Construction work can result in the following:

 - All of these may increase the risk of traffic collisions – especially when drivers are impaired, distracted, or fatigued while behind the wheel of a car or truck.

 St. Louis summers can be hot, and high temperatures may increase the wear and tear on car engines and other equipment, including tires.
 When blowouts and other malfunctions occur on Missouri roadways, the risk of a traffic accident increases tremendously.
 In some cases, these kinds of malfunctions are unavoidable and are simply the result of the hot weather.
 In other cases, they are caused by defective equipment manufacture or design, in which case victims will likely be able to recover compensation for their losses.

 During the traditional summer vacation, younger high school or college-aged drivers are on the roads.
+They might be traveling for fun or between jobs and other responsibilities they aren’t normally involved in during the school year, such as internships or other types of duties.
 When a higher number of inexperienced drivers are on the roads for longer periods of time, your risk of involvement in an accident increases significantly.